Car Insurance and Why It Is Important

 - Property damage

 - Medical Costs for You (Automatically included with liability policies if you live in a no-fault state.)

 PLPD car insurance protects you against lawsuits.
 If you are at-fault in a car accident, the injured party will want compensation.
 Without car insurance, you will be held financially responsible and potentially forced to pay for all the damages out of your own pocket.
 Most people cannot afford to self-insure, which is why most states require at least PLPD to be purchased for all drivers.

 It is good to not have any claims.
 It will keep your insurance rates lower and you can avoid claim hassles.
 By continuing to carry car insurance you are legal to drive and have protection for a possible future claim.

 Car Insurance Is for Physical Damage Repairs

 Car insurance can pay to repair your vehicle after an accident depending on what coverage you select.
 A vehicle is often a major expense and you want to protect it.
 Comprehensive and collision each offer coverage for physical damage, which comes with a lot of rules regarding what is covered and what is not.

 - Comprehensive coverage is for anything other than a collision.
-Fire, theft, vandalism, deer, and storm damage all fall under comprehensive.
+Fire, theft, vandalism, deer, rats, and storm damage all fall under comprehensive.
 Usually, comprehensive is required in order to get roadside assistance.
 It is also required in order to purchase collision coverage.